-Aortic valve replacement is a surgical procedure used to treat aortic valve disease, in which the leaky (regurgitant) or stiff (stenotic) heart valve (regurgitation) is removed and a new valve is sutured in its place.
-Less invasive techniques have made this procedure more accessible to higher risk patients.
+Aortic valve replacement is a surgical procedure used to treat aortic valve disease, in which the leaky or stiff heart valve is removed and a new valve is sutured in its place.